 Quilts

-As you might know, there are various categories like Improv, Minimalism, Handwork, etc. According to someone who counted and categoriezed, at QuiltCon 2023 hung 471 juried quilts and about 650 in total including the community outreach and special exhibit quilts.
+As you might know, there are various categories like Improv, Minimalism, Handwork, etc. According to someone who counted and categorized, at QuiltCon 2023 hung 471 juried quilts and about 650 in total including the community outreach and special exhibit quilts.

 At first, I thought I would sort my quilts this year by my favorites in each category.
 But looking back at the 100 quilt & quilt detail photographs I took, that would not make sense in most cases.
 Some categories are just represented by one quilt – if even that.
 So as last time, I am trying to pick my 10 favorites.
 And show you a few additional details or statements that impressed me.
 And I might have grouped a few quilts from one category if I had various inspiring ones.